stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### ALEX

-Yeah, a hue-man.
-Like the, the, the thing that--
+You know, hue-man.
+Like the--the--the thing that--

 #### LYDIA